 Apparently the most beautiful temple in Vrindavan.
-This temple is built in an enormous space with white marbles.
+This temple “Prem Mandir” is built in an enormous space with white marble.
 It looks beautiful after sunset because of the lighting arrangement.
-Don’t miss the fountain show which happens around 7 pm.
+Don’t miss the fountain show which happens around 8 PM.

 The Idol of Vaishno deity is so massive in this temple that you cannot miss it.
-You need to walk at least 1 kilometre from the entrance to reach insides the temple.
+You need to walk at least 1 kilometer from the entrance to reach the insides of the temple.

 All the temples remain closed between 1 pm to 4 pm.
 So plan accordingly.
 Also, there are few things to be taken care of while visiting Vrindavan.